Your Valentine’s Day Tarot Reading Is Here, & It's Time To Get Weird

 And while tarot isn't here for us to predict or change the future, practitioners of the craft believe that reading these cards can give us the tools to help cope with the world around us.
 Including Valentine's Day.

-Enter Sarah Potter, a tarot reader, professional witch, and color magic practitioner based in New York City.
+Enter Sarah Potter, a renowned tarot reader, professional witch, and colour magic practitioner.
 We sat down with her — just for you! — for a collective 2023 Valentine's Day tarot reading to help guide us through this season of love.